Self-refuting idea: Verification and falsification principles

 The statements "statements are meaningless unless they can be empirically verified" and "statements are meaningless unless they can be empirically falsified" have both been called self-refuting on the basis that they can neither be empirically verified nor falsified.
 Similar arguments have been made for statements such as "no statements are true unless they can be shown empirically to be true", which was a problem for logical positivism.

+Moderation In All Things

+The perhaps ancient, proverbial saying "all things in moderation" is itself a call to excess in that it commands moderation in every single possible thing.
+An actually moderate assertion would be something like "most things in moderation" or more precisely, "a moderate number of things in moderation."
+However, many philosophers use the saying in the context of ethics.